ismaelvarez/GTCTouchDesignerOCBDemo/README.md

 A demo that uses FIWARE Notification System to get the telescope telemetry data.

 ## Description
-A web server node sends a subscription message to the OrionContextBroker for every entity in a list
+A web server node sends a subscription message to the OrionContextBroker for every entity in a list (keyIndicators.txt)

 ```json
 {